We Still Didn’t Drink All The Vino: Mai Tai Tom’s 2018 Return To Italy

 It was a white truffle.

-The entire experience last about 90 minutes and it was great fun.
+The entire experience lasts about 90 minutes, and it was great fun.

 Some people might think it’s a little hokey, but we had a blast!
 I highly recommend it.

 After hearing what a loser I was driving into Alba, Elisa hopped in her car back at the train station and led us to a parking lot located near the center of town.
 She also gave us restaurant and gelato recommendations.

 There was a festive atmosphere walking into Alba past a carousel.
 People were setting up for the Alba White Truffle Fair, which would commence in two days.

 That truffle hunting can make you hungry, so we walked down the main drag (Via Vittorio Emanuele ) toward Vincafé, which Elisa had told us about.
 Of course, we hadn’t seen a church since yesterday afternoon, so first, we ducked inside Chiesa di S. Maria Maddalena.